AlpaPhono/Python-for-Programmers/introduction/notes.md

 Understanding integers at GeeksforGeeks =  [1, 2, 3]
 ----

+# WALK_EX.py
+This code is focused on showing that python is able to create scripts that can edit files and directories within a machines system.

+**CODE1**
+imports the OS module allowing the use of its many functions.
+**CODE2**
+Creates a variable called START_DIR which holds a string variable that represents the parent directory in a bash command line.
+**CODE3**
+Creates a function called traversal
+- the first for loop creates three variables that will be used during the iteration.
+- os.walk() expects a path to satisfy its parentheses hence the use of *START_DIR* (Pyhton101,2017) os.walk() returns a tuple of (directory path,subdirectories, files)
+- The second iteration is used to iterate through all the files in the os.walk(STAR_DIR) tuple
+- the if conditional stating that if the file ends with .py then print its name onto the console

+- os.path is a sub-module in the os module that has its own set of "methods".
+       - os.path.join  - the join method expects two arguments in its parentheses (1st path component, 2nd path component) in this example it combines the path of the directory and the path in which the python file has been found

+**CODE4**
+The explination for this is long and will be reviewed later.

 # References
 - GeeksforGeeks, 2 February 2021, What does %s mean in a Python format string?
 [Online] visted: 13/09/2022 link:https://www.geeksforgeeks.org/what-does-s-mean-in-a-python-format-string/#:~:text=%25s%20specifically%20is%20used%20to,conversion%20from%20value%20to%20string.

+python101.pythonlibrary, Driscoll.
+M, 13.9.2017, Chapter 16 - The os Module [Online] visited: 13/09/2022, link:https://python101.pythonlibrary.org/chapter16_os.html